 But it wasn’t until 1998 when the public was involved in naming typhoons in the Philippines.
-That year, PAGASA held a “Name A Bagyo” contest that had Filipinos send their proposed local names for typhoons.
+That year, PAGASA held a “Name a Bagyo” contest that had Filipinos sending their proposed local names for typhoons.
 From the nominations, a committee chose 140 Philippine typhoon names.

 Some of the handpicked 140 names now make up PAGASA's list of names for tropical cyclones.
-They divided the list into four sets of 25 typhoon names (each starting with A to Z) with additional 10 auxiliary names (each starting with A to J).
+The list was divided into four sets of 25 typhoon names (each starting with A to Z) with additional 10 auxiliary names (each starting with A to J).

 PAGASA's list is a mix of male and female names, as well as gender-neutral names like Kabayan, Quinta, and Zigzag.

 On average, 20 typhoons hit the Philippines every year.
 So each set of 25 typhoon names is enough for one year.